 Today, as I was in my writing space, I noticed something that I’ve probably done, unconsciously, a million times before.
-As I wrote I came to a paragraph that I couldn’t quite get a handle on and instead of attempting to work through the difficultly, I immediately popped over to my Internet browser and began scrolling through my favorite social media sites.
+As I wrote I came to a paragraph that I struggled with and couldn’t quite get a handle on.
+Instead of attempting to work through the difficultly, I immediately popped over to my Internet browser and began scrolling through my favorite social media sites.
 Fifteen minutes later, I was exhausted from information overload and lost all motivation to finish what I had been working on.
 I felt really disappointed.

 I was mostly disappointed because I felt that I had missed an opportunity.
 You see I’ve found that some of my best writing happens after I struggle through those difficult and uncomfortable times when I feel stuck.
 Sometimes to overcome creative hurdles, I have to scream or pray or sit quietly.
 Sometimes I have to try and fail and try and fail.
 However, once I get to the other side of the discomfort, I realize that it was all worth it.
 But, it’s never fun to hit a wall creatively (or literally, I would imagine).

 So, to avoid the discomfort, I’ve taken to distracting myself with social media and other forms of entertainment.
 But I’ve come to realize that, more often than not, God wants to meet me in the struggle.
 He calls me to fight rather than give up through distraction.
 So, in an effort to relearn how to work through those difficult moments, I’ve decided to go on a three-day social media fast.
 I mention this here partly to keep myself accountable and partly to extend to you, Reader, an invitation to join me.
 If you find something that is keeping you distracted and is draining you, maybe get rid of it.
 Just for a little while.
 And maybe in that time you’ll find the courage to fight.
 And maybe in that fight you’ll see the glory of God.